Understanding popular matchings via stable matchings: Preliminaries

 \begin{enumerate}[1)] \item Recall the matching $M_1 = \{(a_1,b_1),(a_2,b_2)\}$.
 We will test if $M_1$ is popular/dominant using Theorems~\ref{thm:char-popular} and~\ref{thm:dominant}.
 First we label each edge $(a,b)$ not in $M_1$ by $(\vote_a(b,M_1(a)),\vote_b(a,M_1(b)))$, see Fig.\ref{fig:edge_labels}.
 Since no edge is labeled $(-,-)$, the subgraph $G_{M_1} = G$.
 Observe that $G_{M_1}$ has no forbidden alternating path/cycle as given in Theorem~\ref{thm:char-popular}.
 Thus $M_1$ is popular.
 However there is an $M_1$-augmenting path $\langle b_3, a_1, b_1, a_3\rangle$ in $G_{M_1}$, so $M_1$ is not dominant (by Theorem~\ref{thm:dominant}).

 \item The bidirected graph $G'$ corresponding to $G$ is given in Fig.~\ref{fig:G'}.
-Observe that in these preference lists, each vertex ranks its outgoing edges in their original order, followed by the incoming copies of the same edges in their original order.
-The only stable matching in $G'$ is $\{(a_1^+,b_2^-), (a_2^-,b_1^+)\}$ (marked by dashed green edges in Fig.~\ref{fig:G'}) and it projects to $M_2 = \{(a_1,b_2),(a_2,b_1)\}$---this is the only dominant matching in~$G$.
+Observe that in the transformed set of preference lists, each vertex ranks its outgoing edges in their original order, followed by the incoming copies of the same edges in their original order.
+The only stable matching in $G'$ is $\{(a_1^+,b_2^-), (a_2^-,b_1^+)\}$ (marked by dashed teal edges in Fig.~\ref{fig:G'}) and it projects to $M_2 = \{(a_1,b_2),(a_2,b_1)\}$---this is the only dominant matching in~$G$.

-\item The set of matched vertices is the same for all popular matchings in the above instance $G$: $V(M_1) = V(M_2) = \{(a_1,a_2,b_1,b_2\}$. \item We will construct a witness $\vec{\alpha}$ for $M_2$, see Fig.~\ref{fig:witness}.
+\item The set of matched vertices is the same for all popular matchings in the above instance: $V(M_1) = V(M_2) = \{(a_1,a_2,b_1,b_2\}$. \item We will construct a witness $\vec{\alpha}$ for $M_2$, see Fig.~\ref{fig:witness}.
 So $\vec{\alpha} \in \{0, \pm 1\}^6$.
 Since $M_2$ leaves $a_3$ and $b_3$ unmatched, it has to be the case that $\alpha_{a_3} = \alpha_{b_3} = 0$.
 We also know that $\alpha_{a_1} = \alpha_{b_1} = 1$ because $\alpha_{a_1} + \alpha_{b_1} \ge \wt_{M_2}(a_1,b_1) = 2$.
 Since $\sum_{u \in A \cup B} \alpha_u = 0$, the only possibility for the remaining two vertices is $\alpha_{a_2} = \alpha_{b_2} = -1$.
 We have $\alpha_u \ge \wt_{M_2}(u,u)$ for all vertices $u$ since $\wt_{M_2}(a_3,a_3) = \wt_{M_2}(b_3,b_3) = 0$ and $\wt_{M_2}(v,v) = -1$ for other vertices $v$.

 Observe that $\alpha_{a_1} + \alpha_{b_3} = 1 > 0 = \wt_{M_2}(a_1,b_3)$ and $\alpha_{a_3} + \alpha_{b_1} = 1 > 0 = \wt_{M_2}(a_3,b_1)$.
 For the remaining 4 edges, the corresponding constraint is tight.
 That is, $\alpha_a + \alpha_b = \wt_{M_2}(a,b)$ for $a \in \{a_1,a_2\}$ and $b \in \{b_1,b_2\}$.